hantsy/spring-puzzles/programming-models/guide.md

 }
 ```

 The controller is very similar to the WebMvc version.
-It replaces the Reactor `Mono/Flux` code with a simple `suspend` modifier on the functions.
+It erases the Reactor `Mono/Flux` return type with a simple `suspend` modifier on the functions.

 Grab the [full example code](https://github.com/hantsy/spring-puzzles/blob/master/programming-models/webflux-ktco/) from GitHub and explore it yourself.